 What to pack for this New Mexico road trip

 If visiting in Fall, definitely get a jacket as it does get cold (see my photos).
 Also, wear sturdy footwear.
 It is almost always sunny in New Mexico with clear blue skies, so remember to have some sort of sun protection on you (sunglasses/hat/sunscreen).
 Carry plenty of water with you as well.

 Santa Fe to Taos: Memorable stops along the Low Road

 #1.
 Iglesia de la Santa Cruz de la Cañada (Española)

 #4.
-Rio Grande river and Rio Grande Gorge bridge
+Must stop on the scenic drive from Santa Fe to Taos: Rio Grande river and Rio Grande Gorge bridge